 The first recorded bleaching incident on the Florida Reef was in 1973.

-In 1974, Florida's Turnpike was completed, after construction of a second section north through Orlando to Wildwood and a southward extension around Miami to Homestead.
+In 1974, Florida's Turnpike was finished after a southward extension around Miami to Homestead.

 Though the majority of registered voters in Florida were Democrats, it continued to support Republican presidential candidates through 2004, except in 1976 and 1996, when the Democratic nominee was from the South.

-In 1978, Florida disapproved casinos (outside of sovereign Seminole and Miccosukee tribal areas).
+In 1978, Florida disapproved casinos outside of sovereign tribal areas.

-In the 1980 United States census, the largest ancestry group reported in Florida was English, with 2,232,514 Floridians claiming English or mostly English American ancestry.
+In the 1980 United States census, the largest ancestry group reported in Florida was English with 2,232,514 Floridians claiming they were of English or mostly English American ancestry.

-On May 8, 1981, Winter Park Sinkhole appeared in central Florida.
+On May 8, 1981, the Winter Park Sinkhole appeared in central Florida, measuring approximately 350 feet wide and 75 feet deep.

 In 1984, Florida approved its lottery by amending the constitution.

-In 1986, Florida disapproved casinos (outside of sovereign Seminole and Miccosukee tribal areas).
+In 1986, Florida disapproved casinos outside of sovereign tribal areas.

 In 1988, English was affirmed as the state's official language in the Florida Constitution.